Carson is an iOS and Android junkie. Tinkering with new apps and sites keeps her weekends busy.

 But just because Photoshop is ubiquitous doesn't mean no other image editing software exists.
 In fact, you'll find plenty of Photoshop alternatives, some of which can prove to be just as powerful in the right hands.

 It's also possible that you want to edit images but don't necessarily need all the features found on Photoshop.
 For the average user, Photoshop can be a bit overkill.
 Not to mention, it's pricey as well.

 If you're willing to put in the time to learn another tool, then these alternatives to Photoshop can be right up your alley.

-Let's kick of this list with something you probably want: a free alternative to Photoshop.
-Many people might think that free photo editing software can't compete against their paid counterparts in terms of features and usability, but give GIMP a try and you'd see what that statement couldn't be any farther from the truth.
+Let's kick off this list with something you probably want: a free alternative to Photoshop.
+Many people might think that free photo editing software can't compete against their paid counterparts in terms of features and usability, but give GIMP a try and you'll see that this statement couldn't be any farther from the truth.

 GIMP is one of the oldest image editors.
 It's completely free and open-source.
 Even if you haven't used it yourself, you've probably heard a lot of people talk about it.
 That's because GIMP has amassed a large following of loyal users, thanks to its vast toolset, including color correction, painting tools, cloning, and enhancement.
 There's even a GIMP version that looks and feels just like Photoshop, so making the switch shouldn't be all that difficult.

 2. Affinity Photo